Los Ruiles National Reserve

 Los Ruiles National Reserve is a small nature reserve located in Cauquenes Province of Maule Region in central Chile.
 The reserve consists of two sections that protect enclaves of native forest, which are home to several threatened and endangered species.

 Location

-Los Ruiles reserve lies in the foothills of the Chilean Coast Range (Cordillera de la Costa), and has an area of 45 hectares.
+Los Ruiles reserve lies in the foothills of the Chilean Coast Range (Cordillera de la Costa), and has an area of 45 ha.
 The reserve consists of two separate sections.
 The Los Ruiles section is 29 ha, in the valley of the Curanilahue River in Chanco municipality, on the boundary with Pelluhue municipality, near the road connecting Chanco and Cauquenes (72°30’30" W, 35°49’’30" S).
 The Los Ruiles section ranges from 200 to 400 meters elevation.
 The El Fin section lies to the northeast, in the valley of the Pino Talca River in Empedrado municipality (72°21’0"W, 35°37’30"S).
 Both rivers flow westwards through shallow valleys to empty into the Pacific.
 The Curanilahue River flows year-round, and the Pino Talca is mostly dry during the summer months.